Posts Tagged ‘ground rules’

 We just never talk about them.
 They’re implicit.

-Here are some common implicit ground rules:
+Some common implicit ground rules

 • Don’t interrupt presentations.